 - Mute your microphone when you are not speaking in a remote class meeting.
 This limits noise from typing or other background noise.
 Noise can also be eliminated and clarity greatly improved via the use of a headset microphone as opposed to a desktop model.

 - Limit cross talk during agenda items.
 It is important to speak one at a time so that individuals in the class can follow along.

 - Remember to self-identify (state your name every time) as you begin to speak/add a contribution.

 - Try to wait a few seconds after each speaker’s contribution before speaking again.
 This is particularly important in scenarios where live-captioning is used.

-- Speak clearly and slowly, as this will help those for which English is a second language, those with hearing disabilities, and everyone else
+- Speak clearly and slowly, as this will help those for whom English is a second language, those with hearing disabilities, and everyone else.

 - Hold each other accountable to this standard.

 - Not all tools (e.g., software, applications, web resources, etc.) are accessible.
 Ask questions to email@example.com about the accessibility of tools that you are using or considering using.